 Bike saddles nowadays come in all shapes and sizes.
 Before I take you through the importance of size, let’s first explore the various seat shapes.
 They say a picture is worth a thousand words, so let me show you how seat shape relates to one’s biking activities.

 Choosing a comfortable bike seat is the single most important thing you can do to improve your cycling experience.
 A good seat will decrease both your anxiety and your pain while you ride, allowing you to be more alert and in control, making cycling more relaxing and enjoyable overall.

-The Right Bike Seat for Seniors
+What is the Right Bike Seat for Seniors?

-1. The Seat Size
+1. Bike Seat Width

 - Measure the distance between your sitting bones (preferably in milimeters)